Tale of rescue after falling several floors in Fla. collapse

 FORT LAUDERDALE, Fla.
 (AP) — When 16-year-old rising volleyball star Deven Gonzalez was pulled from the rubble of her Miami condo building, her initial reaction amid the shock was to tell firefighters that she had to compete in a major tournament in a few days.

-“I said, ‘Let’s focus on you right now and not volleyball,’” said club coach Amy Morgan, who described the teen as extremely determined, passionate and unrelenting in pursuing her goals.
+“I said, ‘Let’s focus on you right now and not volleyball,’” said club coach Amy Morgan, who described Gonzalez as extremely determined, passionate and unrelenting in pursuing her goals.

-At least two dozen were killed in the building’s partial collapse Thursday.
-Deven’s father, attorney Edgar Gonzalez, is among the more than 120 still missing.
+At least two dozen were killed in the building’s partial collapse June 24.
+Deven Gonzalez’s father, attorney Edgar Gonzalez, is among the more than 120 still missing.
 The family’s eldest daughter, Taylor, who was not in the building at the time of the collapse, has been a source of strength for her mom and sister, according to Morgan and Joslyn Varona, a family friend who has posted frequent updates on Facebook.

 “This is a strong and wonderful family,” Varona said.
 “They have a lot of faith.”

-Deven still hasn’t been able to see her mother because they are in separate parts of the hospital, but she briefly video chatted with her a few days ago on her mother’s birthday when Andrea Gonzalez’s intubation tube was removed, Morgan said.
+Deven Gonzalez still hasn’t been able to see her mother because they are in separate parts of the hospital, but she briefly video chatted with her a few days ago on her mother’s birthday when Angela Gonzalez’s intubation tube was removed, Morgan said.

 Deven Gonzalez was conscious when the building collapsed and throughout her traumatic rescue, her coach said.
 She remembers the details vividly and is having trouble sleeping, haunted by nightmares.

-Note: This story has been corrected to show that Deven Gonzalez’s mother is named Angela Gonzalez, not Andrea Gonzalez.